JarneDel/Research-Elysia-HTMX/README.md

-# Elysia with Bun runtime
+# Quizx: Research project Bun Elysia Htmx Live-streaming
 ## Research question

-- Hoe bouw je een performante real-time livestream collaboratie tool met behulp van HTMX en een bun-Elysiajs backend?
+- How do you build a performant real-time livestream collaboration tool using HTMX and a bun-Elysiajs backend?

-### Deel vragen
+### Sub-questions

-1. Wat zijn de kernfunctionaliteiten van een collaborative tool
+1. What are the core functionalities of a collaborative tool?
-2. Hoe kan WebSocket-communicatie worden geïntegreerd in HTMX en Elysia voor realtime updates?
+2. How can WebSocket communication be integrated into HTMX and Elysia for real-time updates?
-3. Hoe implementeer je een ElysiaJS-backend voor gegevensopslag en realtime communica-tie?
+3. How do you implement an ElysiaJS backend for data storage and real-time communication?
-4. Hoe kan je gebruikersauthenticatie en authorizatie toepassen in de collaboration tool
+4. How can you apply user authentication and authorization in the collaboration tool?
-5. Welk(e) live-streaming protocol of service is de beste optie, hoe implementeer ik deze?
+5. Which live-streaming protocol or service is the best option, how do I implement this?
-6. Hoe kan je een realtime livestream implementeren met HTMX
+6. How can you implement a real-time live stream with HTMX?